-For guidance on completing this form, please reference the FY 2015 CoC Application Detailed Instructions, the CoC Application Instructional Guides and the FY 2015 CoC Program NOFA.
-Please submit technical questions to the HUDExchange Ask A Question.
+For guidance on completing this form, please reference the FY 2016 CoC Application Detailed Instructions and the FY 2016 CoC Program Competition NOFA.
+Please submit technical questions to the HUD Exchange Ask A Question.

 1G-1.
 Describe how the CoC monitors the performance of CoC Program recipients. (limit 1000 characters)